Canadian history everyone should know

 Many of the blue words are links to webpages with even more info on the topic.

 Residential schools existed in Canada from early 1880 to the closing decades of the 20th century.
 For a hundred years, children were taken from their families to be systematically assimilated.
-It was believed that Aboriginal traditions, customs and beliefs were inferior.
+It was believed that Indigenous traditions, customs and beliefs were inferior.
 Children were subject to emotional, cultural, physical and sexual abuse.
 Many children did not survive residential schools.
-It was mandatory by law for Aboriginal children to attend residential schools.
+It was mandatory by law for Indigenous children to attend residential schools.
 The transgenerational effects of residential schools has created mistrust of educational systems and government, breaking down of family units, poor parenting practices, loss of culture, and shame of culture and identity.

 The Sixties Scoop

-This is a term used to express the continued assimilation of Aboriginal children that occurred after residential schools into the 1980s.
+This is a term used to express the continued assimilation of Indigenous children that occurred after residential schools into the 1980s.
 Children were taken from their families and placed in foster care or adopted in to Euro-Canadian families.
 Children were often adopted without the consent of their parents in to families.
 The transgenerational effects is a loss of culture, break down of family units, and mistrust of government and social services.

 Children in Care

 Reserves were created out of agreements between First Nation leaders and the Canadian government.
 Reserves were originally intended to displace First Nations groups and create separation from Euro-Canadian society.
 Many families were separated from each other.
 Reserves were set up as a system to assimilate First Nations.
 When children were taken to residential schools, parents and grandparents were often left alone in a community without children.
 There was a time when First Nations people were not allowed to leave reserves without special passes and permission from government.
 There was also a time when First Nations were banned from practicing cultural ceremonies on reserves.
 This has had an influence on loss of culture, language and identity.
-Nowadays, many reserves are engaged in self-government and are working to maintain Aboriginal identity and to celebrate culture and traditions.
+Nowadays, many reserves are engaged in self-governance and are working to maintain identity and to celebrate culture and traditions.
 Reserves are homes and communities to many.
 There is great diversity in the success of Band governance on reserves, standard of living, and personal stories about life on reserves.